jaipack17/write-ups/Bézier Curves/README.md

 # Conclusion

-This article was just a basic gist of Bézier Curves, how they are formed and the different kinds of curves.
-There are endless possibilities offered by these curves, you can have infinite amount of control points spread across a plane!
+This article was just a gist of Bézier Curves, how they are formed and the different kinds of curves.
+There are endless possibilities offered by these curves.
+You can have infinite amount of control points spread across a plane!
 Beautiful curves and art using these methods can be formed.
 Here's an amazing simulation I found, [Synthwave Visualizer by Prof Sears](https://editor.p5js.org/Prof-Sears/full/3zStiATFL)

 There's a lot you can explore ahead but we'll end this here, I have listed some helpful resources below, do check them out.
 Thanks for reading.